Convertible corporate bonds are very similar to convertible preferred stocks, with a few key differences.

 The first step is calculating the conversion ratio.

-Now, we can calculate the bond’s parity price by using the market price of the stock ($8) and the conversion ratio (100:1).
+Now calculate the bond’s parity price using the stock’s market price ($8) and the conversion ratio (100:1).

 Two pieces of information are not required in this question - the coupon (7%) and the bond’s market price ($950).
-Although it’s not essential to answer the question, we can use the bond’s market price to determine if converting would be profitable.
+The bond’s market price isn’t needed to compute parity, but it does tell you whether an arbitrage trade exists.

-A bond convertible into 100 shares of common stock currently trading at $8 per share should be worth at least $800 (the parity price).
-Therefore, a bond market price of $950 does not offer an arbitrage opportunity.
-Arbitrage only exists if the bond could be purchased for less than $800, allowing the investor to buy the bond (for less than $800), convert it into stock, and sell the shares for a total of $800.
+A bond convertible into 100 shares of stock trading at $8 should be worth at least $800 based on conversion value.
+Since the bond is trading at $950, there is no arbitrage opportunity.
+Arbitrage would exist only if the bond could be purchased for less than $800, converted, and the shares sold for $800.

 Like convertible preferred stock, convertible bonds are typically issued with anti-dilution covenants.
-Let’s explore what it looks like:
+Here’s what that looks like.

 Assume the following: